- California Health Laws Related to Recycled Water "Purple Book" (DHS)

 California Recycled Water Task Force

-The Plumbing Code/Cross-Connection Control Workgroup, a working group advising the 2002 Recycled Water Task Force, drafted design standards to dual plumb buildings for potable and recycled water systems.
-Based on the Task Force work and public input, DWR is revising the 2009 Uniform Plumbing Code.
+The Plumbing Code/Cross-Connection Control Workgroup, a working group advising the 2002 Recycled Water Task Force, drafted design standards for dual plumbed buildings for potable and recycled water systems.
+This proposed draft was the starting point for the dual plumbing code provisions in the 2010 California Plumbing Code.
+The analysis and recommendations of the Recycled Water Task Force can be found in two documents: